ONETON96819/TaiChi/README.md

 TaiChi is Xposed-Styled, but it has no relation with Xposed.
 The only relevance is that TaiChi can load Xposed modules, the implementation of TaiChi and Xposed Framework is very different.

-Here are some features if Taichi:
+Here are some features of Taichi:

 1. TaiChi has **fully supports for Android Pie**.
 2. TaiChi can run in **non-root mode**.